This section is about the thermodynamics of an atmosphere that consists of an ideal, monatomic gas with the individual gas constant $R_s$.

 the equation

 It should be clear at this point that the constant $c''$ is not irrelevant.
-Namely replace
+Namely, replace

 \[ \begin{align} s \to s - \newtilde{c} \end{align} \]

 with an arbitrary constant $\newtilde{c}$, then Eq.
-(9.34)
+(9.34) becomes

 \[ \begin{align} \frac{\partial\newtilde{s}}{\partial t} + \nabla\cdot\left(\newtilde{s}\mathbf{v}\right) &= \frac{q_T^{(V)}}{T} + \newtilde{c}q_\rho^{(V)}. \end{align} \]

-If you want to get rid of $c''$ and use $c^{(p)}\ln\left(\theta\right)$ directly as an expression for the entropy, this can only be done by neglecting mass source terms.
+If one wants to get rid of $c''$, i.e. to use $c^{(p)}\ln\left(\theta\right)$ directly as an expression for the entropy, this is only possible by neglecting mass source terms.
 These do not contribute to the evolution of the entropy density.

-With the name change
+With the change of notation

 \[ \begin{align} c \to \frac{c''}{M} \end{align} \]